dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 ## Token build process

 Because our tokens come from figma, it contains some syntax specific to Figma.
 This syntax must be translated into a format that Style Dictionary expects.
-To do this we use [token-transformer](https://www.npmjs.com/package/token-transformer) for Android / iOS, and [sd-transforms](https://github.com/tokens-studio/sd-transforms) for web. token-transformer can be run individually via `pnpm nx build:token-transformer dialtone-tokens`.
-It can also be run as part of `pnpm nx build dialtone-tokens` which will build and output all different formats.
+To do this we use [token-transformer](https://www.npmjs.com/package/token-transformer) for Android / iOS, and [sd-transforms](https://github.com/tokens-studio/sd-transforms) for web. token-transformer can be run individually via `nx build:token-transformer dialtone-tokens`.
+It can also be run as part of `nx build dialtone-tokens` which will build and output all different formats.
 Token Transformer outputs the new json file to the `token_transformer` directory.

 Next in the process is running Style Dictionary which will output tokens to a variety of different formats.
 We currently output the following: